tcolb/QuackCon---SportSync/README.md

-# QuackCon---SportSync
+# QuackCon: SportSync
-Website for appending soprts plays to db
+Website for appending sports plays to our db, created during the University of Oregon QuackCon Hackathon in 2016